HOLDTRON/tronsr-template/COMMUNITY_PLAN.md

 * 10,000 votes = 1 trx per day x7 = 7 trx weekly

-* If you are one of the faithful voters to hold, you will obtain greater benefits throughout our career.
+* If you are one of the faithful voters hold, you will obtain greater benefits throughout our career.

 ## Do not forget '' TRON 1 $ '' very soon.